jeetsukumaran/DendroPy/doc/source/tutorial/taxa_partitions.rst

 A number of different applications require a specification of a partition of a set of taxa.
 For example, when calculating population genetic summary statistics for a multi-population sample or numbers of deep coalescences given a particular monophyletic groupings of taxa.
-The :class:`~dendropy.dataobject.taxon.TaxonNamespacePartition` object describes a partitioning of a :class:`~dendropy.dataobject.taxon.TaxonNamespace` into an exhaustive set of mutually-exclusive :class:`~dendropy.dataobject.taxon.TaxonNamespace` subsets.
+The :class:`~dendropy.datamodel.taxonmodel.TaxonNamespacePartition` object describes a partitioning of a :class:`~dendropy.datamodel.taxonmodel.TaxonNamespace` into an exhaustive set of mutually-exclusive :class:`~dendropy.datamodel.taxonmodel.TaxonNamespace` subsets.

 There are four different ways to specify a partitioning scheme: by using a function, attribute, dictionary or list.
-The first three of these rely on providing a mapping of a :class:`~dendropy.dataobject.taxon.Taxon` object to a subset membership identifier, i.e., a string, integer or some other type of value that identifies the grouping.
+The first three of these rely on providing a mapping of a :class:`~dendropy.datamodel.taxonmodel.Taxon` object to a subset membership identifier, i.e., a string, integer or some other type of value that identifies the grouping.
 The last explicitly describes the grouping as a list of lists.

 For example, consider the following::